-- Work you submit to the teacher must be submitted electronically in PDF form.
+- Work you submit to the teacher must be printed from a computer.
 Keep backups!
-Handwritten work might not be accepted.
-Journals will be handwritten. - Be sure to write your full name in English, your student number, the teacher's name, the date, a title, and the page number and exercise of the assignment if appropriate.
-Please also pay attention to the file name your teacher asks you to submit for each assignment. - Late assignments (drafts to the teacher) may result in a substantial reduction to your score, so please submit your writing on time.
+Handwritten work might not be accepted. - Be sure to write your full name in English, your student number, the teacher's name, the date, a title, and the page number and exercise of the assignment if appropriate. - Late assignments (drafts to the teacher) may result in a substantial reduction to your score, so please submit your writing on time.